 There is no federally recognized registry, form, application, vest or picture ID to designate that an animal is a service dog, an emotional support animal, or a therapy animal.
-People with animals often purchase certificates from the internet that say their animal is a service dog or an emotional support animal, but these certificates are not legally valid.
+People with animals often purchase certificates from the internet that say their animal is a service dog or an emotional support animal, but these certificates are not recognized by the ADA.

 Service Animals - ADA Requirements - U.S. Department of Justice This publication provides guidance on the term “service animal” and the service animal provisions in the Department’s new regulations.
 (2011)

 Service Animals and Emotional Support Animals - ADA National Network Individuals with disabilities may use service animals and emotional support animals for a variety of reasons.
 This guide provides an overview of how major Federal civil rights laws govern the rights of a person requiring a service animal.

 Service Animals Fact Sheet - ADA National Network The information in this factsheet took effect on March 15, 2011.
 It revised the definition of service animal and added additional provisions.

 Service Animals - Guidlines for Environmental Infection Control in Health-Care Facilities - Centers for Disease Control and Prevention, U.S. Department of Health and Human Services This section of the above document provides information regarding service animals in health-care settings.